seanlinnaeusbarton/seanlinnaeusbarton.github.io/cv/index.md

 ## Published Work
 ### Journal Publications
+*Published*

+* **Barton, Sean L., Jonathan S. Matthis, and Brett R. Fajen.** *“Visual Regulation of Gait: Zeroing in on a Solution to the Complex Terrain Problem.”* Journal of Experimental Psychology: Human Perception and Performance (In Press) (2017).

+* **Matthis, Jonathan Samir, Sean L Barton, and Brett R Fajen.** *“The Biomechanics of Walking Shape the Use of Visual Information during Locomotion over Complex Terrain.”* Journal of Vision 15, no. 3:10 (2015): 1–13. doi:10.1167/15.3.10.doi.

 *Submitted*

-* **Barton, Sean L., Jonathan S. Matthis, and Brett R. Fajen.** *“Visual Regulation of Gait: Zeroing in on a Solution to the Complex Terrain Problem.”* Journal of Experimental Psychology: Human Perception and Performance (Submitted) (2016).

 * **Matthis, Jonathan S., Sean L. Barton, and Brett R. Fajen.** *“The Critical Phase for Visual Control of Human Walking over Complex Terrain.”* Proceedings of the National Academy of Sciences (Submitted) (2016).

-*Published*

-* **Matthis, Jonathan Samir, Sean L Barton, and Brett R Fajen.** *“The Biomechanics of Walking Shape the Use of Visual Information during Locomotion over Complex Terrain.”* Journal of Vision 15, no. 3:10 (2015): 1–13. doi:10.1167/15.3.10.doi.

 ### Conference Papers and Presentations
 *Talks*